Everything is on fire.

 Even something as simple as “I’m working on a high priority task right now, I’m aiming to get it done by 12:30, and I’ll add this project into the queue once I’m finished” can suffice.

 It’s important to remember here that though saying “yes” to everything can feel like you’re helping out, the reality is that every time you say “yes” to something, you say “no” to something else.
 In this case, saying “yes” to someone else’s project is actually saying “no” to your current work.
-So use your best judgement and focus on your own work and lists first.
+So use your best judgment and focus on your own work and lists first.

-No Meeting Monday
+No meetings Monday

 Especially towards the end of the semester when all of the students are gone, it feels like all of the meeting schedules ramp up.

-To keep your December from being sucked away by meetings, establish one day (or at the very least, a half a day) where you don’t take any meetings.
+To keep your busy season from being sucked away by meetings, establish one day (or at the very least, a half a day) where you don’t take any meetings.
 Communicate this to the folks on your team, and update your calendar so no one can request or add meetings to it that day.

 It’s even more important on days without meetings to structure your time effectively.
 Download a “work timer” that will help you set specific work times, with a small break every hour or 90 minutes to build rhythms that’ll help you be the most productive.
 You can also use a website suspender to block specific sites during these days so you don’t spend the 30 minutes after lunch scrolling away on Facebook and Twitter (guilty).